 - Online and offline marketing

 - Customer attraction, onboarding and retention

 - Product and/or service delivery

 - Human resources (including employee recruitment and development, job satisfaction, health and safety, as well as complaints)

 - Computer and website maintenance/management

 As you can see, processes and procedures are important for your business!
 By following the above advice, you’ll be able to make a start on documenting the procedures and processes used within your business.
 Even better, why not create a Procedures Manual – as it will prove invaluable to your business (no matter how big or small it currently is).
-And if you need help creating your own – we’ll have some great tips for you in our next blog post!
+And if you need help creating your own – here’s some great tips for you in our next blog post!!